open-AIMS/ADRIA.jl/docs/src/usage/analysis.md

 ```

 We can also look at scenario-level metrics.
 They aggregate the above metrics across the
+`site` dimension and indicate the _outcomes_ under a given intervention (or non-intervention) option
+and environmental condition.

-`site` dimension.
-The result is a 2-dimensional Array of timesteps and scenarios:
+The result is a 2-dimensional array of timesteps and scenarios:

 ```julia
 s_tac = ADRIA.metrics.scenario_total_cover(rs)